Get a better understanding of how Datameer generates values for Flip Side sheets.

 However, algorithms that calculate the number of unique values can't provide accurate results when reading the data only once.
 Therefore the

 Unique count on Flip Side displays an estimated count of unique records.
-Precision of these estimates decreases when data volume increases.
+The precision of these estimates decreases when data volume increases.

 The following article provides more details on how HLL works - Understanding the HyperLogLog.